NVIDIA/TransformerEngine/docs/faq.rst

     >>> state_dict = mha.state_dict()
     >>> print(state_dict.keys())
     odict_keys(['qkv.weight', 'qkv.bias', 'qkv._extra_state', 'core_attention._extra_state', 'proj.weight', 'proj.bias', 'proj._extra_state'])

-    >>> # core_attention._extra_state is the key for FP8 attention metadata in 1.11
+Here is a full list of the checkpoint save/load behaviors from all Transformer Engine versions.

 .. list-table::

    * - **Version: <= 1.5**

-         - Saves no FP8 metadata to checkpoint
+         - Saves no FP8 metadata since FP8 attention is not supported
-         - Loading checkpoints saved by version:
+         - Loading behavior for checkpoints created by the following versions:

-             :<= 1.5:    No FP8 metadata is loaded (as expected)
+             :<= 1.5:    Loads no FP8 metadata
              :>  1.5:    Error: unexpected key
    * - **Version: 1.6, 1.7**

          - Saves FP8 metadata to `core_attention.fused_attention._extra_state`
-         - Loading checkpoints saved by version:
+         - Loading behavior for checkpoints created by the following versions:

-             :<= 1.5:    Initializes FP8 metadata to default, i.e. 1s for scaling factors and 0s for amaxes
+             :<= 1.5:    Initializes FP8 metadata to the default, i.e. 1s for scaling factors, and 0s for amaxes
              :1.6, 1.7:  Loads FP8 metadata from checkpoint
              :>= 1.8:    Error: unexpected key
    * - **Version: >=1.8, <= 1.11**

          - Saves FP8 metadata to `core_attention._extra_state`
-         - Loading checkpoints saved by version:
+         - Loading behavior for checkpoints created by the following versions:

-             :<= 1.5:    Initializes FP8 metadata to default, i.e. 1s for scaling factors and 0s for amaxes
+             :<= 1.5:    Initializes FP8 metadata to the default, i.e. 1s for scaling factors, and 0s for amaxes
-             :1.6, 1.7:  Relies on users to map 1.6/1.7 key to 1.8-1.11 key; otherwise, initializes FP8 metadata to default, i.e. 1s for scaling factors and 0s for amaxes.
-Mapping in this `MultiheadAttention` example can be done via:
+             :1.6, 1.7:  This save/load combination relies on users to map the 1.6/1.7 key to the 1.8-1.11 key.
+Otherwise, it initializes FP8 metadata to the default, i.e. 1s for scaling factors, and 0s for amaxes.
+The mapping can be done, in this `MultiheadAttention` example, by

               .. code-block:: python